-- 26. Amended Article 39 CCL grants the judges paid vacation of five to seven calendar weeks a year.
+- 26. The amended Article 39 CCL grants the judges paid vacation of five to seven calendar weeks a year.
 Whether the length of a vacation of five to seven calendar weeks is acceptable depends inter alia on the social conditions in Latvia, especially on the fact whether such a (in case of seven weeks rather long) time of vacation is typical for Latvia or rather exceptional.
 The duration of vacation is not presupposed by the special status of a judge of the Constitutional Court, but a matter of labour in general, taking into account the special burden being a judge of the Constitutional Court. - 27.
 The special privilege of up to two extra weeks of holidays for Constitutional Court judges who formerly have served in a court as opposed for example to former advocates or university professors seems to contradict the principle of equality between the judges. - 28.
 Considering the pressing need not to hinder the functioning of the Court and especially to avoid a blockage of the Court, it is indispensible to provide for rules ensuring that the outcome of cases (e.g. the composition of a majority) will not be affected by vacations of individual judges.
 In other countries the right to take a vacation is often restricted to periods when the court does not sit and the judges take collective annual vacation.
 Such a provision seems to be missing in Latvian law.
 Another possible measure is to allow the President to recall Judges from their vacation in case that their presence is required.
 A problem related to such a provision were to vest discretion to the President to decide whether a judge should be recalled or replaced by another judge: Then the President could influence the outcome of the case by this decision.
 Hence, such a discretion would not be acceptable. - 29.
-The attribution of bonuses (Article 39 CCL) necessarily includes an element of discretion.
-If there were financial consequences involved, the decision on who is to replace a judge on leave would necessarily become delicate.
-In a recent draft report on judicial independence, the Venice Commission's Sub-Commission on the Judiciary finds that "remuneration should be based on a general standard and not on an assessment of the individual performance of a judge" and concludes that "[b]onuses should be excluded."
-14 - 30.
-Besides this there seems to be little need for such a bonus system in case of a vacant position, since Article 11.3 CCL prolongs the authority of an incumbent judge until a new judge has been sworn in.
-If vacations will be in principle restricted to periods when the court does not sit, the extra workload of judges may be limited. - 31.
+In general, the attribution of bonuses (Article 39 CCL) includes an element of discretion.
+Remuneration should be based on a general standard and not on an assessment of the individual performance of a judge.
+At least bonuses, which involve an element of discretion, should be excluded. - 30.
 The allowances foreseen in the Amendment (Articles 39.1-39.4, 39.6 CCL) do not pose a threat to judicial independence, because they are distributed on the basis of objective criteria only.
 Anyhow, this does not mean, that judicial independence calls for them.
-If the proposed system of allowances is identical to that granted to members of Parliament and if social conditions in Latvia do not conflict with such a system, there is no reason to withhold it from the Judges of the Constitutional Court. - 32.
+If the proposed system of allowances is identical to that granted to members of Parliament and if social conditions in Latvia do not conflict with such a system, there is no reason to withhold it from the Judges of the Constitutional Court. - 31.
 The long service pensions as foreseen by the Amendment in Article 39 CCL are related to the guarantee of judicial independence and in principle are welcomed.
 It may be crucial to avoid judges being prone to reaching decisions with regard to potential employers.
 These new measures would add to the existing right provided for in the Law on the Constitutional Court to return to the position held before the appointment as a judge of the Constitutional Court (Article 7.4 CCL).
 This does not hold true to the same extent for the allowance to be paid in case of the end of the term of office (Article 39.6 CCL), since a one-time allowance will not last very long and thus will not reduce the temptation to recommend oneself for a future job through the way acting as a judge.